TetrosNagami/Multi-writing-system-toki-pona-syllable-keyboard-android/README.md

 1. Install Multiling O keyboard using the link provided or searching it in the Play Store: https://play.google.com/store/apps/details?id=kl.ime.oh

 2. (Optional!)
 Install the toki pona keyboard plugin named "android-klyeplugintp1-10.apk", for latin-script autocorrect.
-I'm not actually sure if this works with my layout so you can most likely skip this step.
 I found it at the link below but I uploaded it here as well.
 Link: https://toki-pona-keyboard-plugin.soft112.com/

 3. Enable and select the keyboard through the app